AlphaHydrae/blog/source/_posts/2012-08-14-set-up-your-own-git-server.markdown

 categories: [git]
 ---

 In addition to GitHub, I like having a private copy of my repositories on one of my own servers.
 It serves both as a secondary backup, and also to play with pushed commits as I'll explain in a future post.
-The idea is to set up a server that we'll access with SSH in the same way as GitHub, with a remote that looks like `git@myserver.com:myrepo.git`, and with public key authentication.
+The idea is to set up a server that can be accessed through SSH in the same way as GitHub, with a remote that looks like `git@myserver.com:myrepo.git`, and with public key authentication.

 <!--more-->

 ## Setup

-{% codeblock lang:bash First, let's make sure Git is installed %}
+{% codeblock lang:bash Install Git %}
 # Fedora 17
-yum install git-all # ("-all" sounds like it has what we need)
+yum install git-all

 # Ubuntu 11
 apt-get install git
 {% endcodeblock %}

-Next, we need to set up a Git user.
-We want this user to be only usable for Git, so we'll restrict its shell.
+Next, we need a Git user.
+We want this user to only have access to Git, so we'll restrict his shell.
 On Fedora 17, the shell we want is `/bin/git-shell`.
 Run `which git-shell` if you're not sure where it is.

-{% codeblock lang:bash Create a Git user %}
+{% codeblock lang:bash %}
 # create the user (the -d option specifies the home directory)
 useradd -m -d /home/git git